ducafecat/strapi-documentation-chinese/docs/user-docs/latest/getting-started/introduction.md

 1. Go to the URL of your Strapi application's admin panel.
 2. Enter your credentials to log in.
-3. 点击 the **Log in** button.
-You should be redirected to the homepage of the admin panel.
+3. 点击 the **Log in** 按钮 You should be redirected to the homepage of the admin panel.

 ### Using SSO for authentication <GoldBadge withLinkIcon link="https://strapi.io/pricing" />